-- assessed?

-- charge.

-- (ii) Assistance during interviews at police stations?
-Yes

-(a) Does your organisation tailor and provide legal aid services to specific communities (for example,

-(i) Face-to-face or telephone legal consultation?
+- (a) Is legal aid available for the following matters: - (i) Litigation in civil law, criminal law, administrative law and claims for national compensation?
+Yes. - (ii) Alternative dispute resolution?
+Yes. - (b) Does legal aid provide the following services? - (i) Face-to-face or telephone legal consultation?
 What are the procedures of providing these services?
 Are applicants for legal consultation means-tested?
-How are applicants' finance
+How are applicants' finance assessed?

 Yes, these are provided by Legal Aid Offices.
 We ask only the name of the applicant, to ensure that the same Office does not give this service to the opposing party.
-This service is free of
+This service is free of charge.